InstallCluster

 QUIC Mode

 Octelium uses WireGuard by default for tunneling the traffic between the Cluster and clients.
 This is the default and extremely recommended way.
 Moreover, Octelium currently supports a very experimental QUIC-based tunneling mode.
 Unlike in WireGuard where clients address the Cluster's Gateways directly by their IP addresses, QUIC uses TLS via the Cluster domain TLS certificate.
 Therefore, the octelium client addresses a Gateway's QUIC server by the public hostname of that Gateway assigned automatically by the Cluster.
 In other words, you need to create a public A or AAAA DNS record for every Gateway in order to be addressed publicly by the octelium clients.
-You can find the hostname used by a specific Gateway provided in the status.hostname field as well as the public IP addresses of that Gateway provided in the status.publicIPs[] array as follows:
+You can find the hostname used by a specific Gateway provided in the status.hostname field as well as the public IP addresses of that Gateway provided in the status.publicIPs[] array.
+Here is an example:

 octeliumctl get gw <GATEWAY_NAME> -o yaml